- Please state the number of pupils on your roll and your average class size

 There is a quieter area of the school yard that pupils may choose to go to at playtime or lunchtime.
 There is free access to this space.

-On occasions arrangements have been made for pupils to eat their lunch in the school’s library area.
-While we try to cater for all pupils the school building is not designed to cater for those with major physical disabilities.
+On occasions, arrangements have been made for pupils to eat their lunch in the school’s library area.
+While we try to cater for all pupils the school building (in particular the older part) is not designed to cater for those with major physical disabilities.
 Parents are encouraged to view the school before applying to determine the suitability for their child.

 - How does your setting adapt the curriculum for learners with SEND?

-Some children may have a Personal Profile.
+Some children have a Personal Profile.
 This will set out strategies for supporting the child’s progress and would be discussed with the parent/carer and child.
 These strategies will be implemented, at least in part, in the normal classroom setting.
-The delivery or the interventions recorded in the IEP will be the responsibility of the classroom teacher.
+The delivery of any interventions to support and accelerate progress will be the responsibility of the classroom teacher.

 All pupils are entitled to a curriculum which is broad and balanced, including the National Curriculum.
 Through differentiation, the use of technology and the effective deployment of trained support staff, the school endeavours to cater for all pupils to ensure full access to the curriculum within the resources available.